kremalicious/blog/_src/_posts/2008-07-11-enjoy-kremaliciousiphone.markdown

 While Safari on iPhone will display all websites just fine it can happen that the initial viewport is too big so the text is too small to read.
 By setting a viewport meta tag you can exactly define the viewable dimensions of your website.
 Apple has [some nice examples](http://developer.apple.com/documentation/AppleApplications/Reference/SafariWebContent/UsingtheViewport/chapter_4_section_3.html#//apple_ref/doc/uid/TP40006509-SW33) for understanding the importance of setting the Viewport in iPhone optimized websites.

 The viewport can be larger or smaller than the visible area but I wanted my content to exactly fit the width of the iPhone and the goal was to make the text legible on first load.
-So here's what I use for kremalicious.iPhone:
+So here's what I use for kremalicious{iPhone}:

 {% highlight html %}
 <meta name="Viewport" content="maximum-scale=1.6,width=device-width" >